 Jason and Justin McMinn work hard to ensure that their clients get the settlements they deserve, and help them understand that how much they can get is not always what they will get.
 But there is more than just your run of the mill settlement.
 A structured settlement is a type of settlement that can be reached after a case.
 What is a structured settlement?
 It is:

 “Type of damages settlement whereby Defendant agrees to make periodic payments to injured Plaintiff over his or her life.
 Commonly such settlement consists of an initial lump-sum payment with future periodic payments funded with an annuity.”

 Structured settlement payments depend on the victim.
 Sometimes this could result in monthly or yearly payments, depending on what your lawyer works out on your behalf.
 When it comes to a structured settlement, there are 3 steps:

-- The parties of the settlement agreement agree that the defendant will pay the plaintiff
+of the settlement agreement agree that the defendant will pay the plaintiff

 periodic payments as part of the negotiated settlement.

 - The defendant transfers the obligation to make the periodic payments to a third